The interior of St Matthew's. Why not come and fill an empty seat?

 Helen Rudkin and Pippa Read from St Barnabas Church with our three young candidates at their Confirmation.

-We recently received a number of 'historic' photograps.
+From time to time we receive a number of 'historic' photograps.
 This one, of children in/on their hobby horses is in front of the Rectory in Hereford Street, and is dated 1959.

 Photos from the Footpath, an interfaith project speaheaded by St Matthew's, delivered by Walk East in association with Oxford House, and funded by the Near Neighbours Fund, created a buzz in the area in November 2012.
 This image was captured by church member Matthew Shelley.